ConnectyCube/chat-widget-medusa-plugin/README.md

 ## Features

-- **Easy Integration:**
+- **Easy Integration**
-  - Quickly plug the widget into your current web app with minimal setup.
+  - Simple script to copy-paste on your website, no coding required
-  - No need to handle backend infrastructure — ConnectyCube takes care of it.
+  - No need to handle backend infrastructure — ConnectyCube takes care of it
+- **Superior feature set**
+  - Not just another basic chat widget - it's a complete chat system!
-- **Customizable Interface:**
+- **Customizable UI**
-  - Tailor the look and feel of the widget to match your brand identity.
-  - Modify styles, layout, and behavior to fit your UI/UX needs.
+  - Modify colors, themes, and layout to match your brand’s design
-- **Real-time Messaging:**
+- **Real-time Messaging**
-  - Enjoy fast and reliable message delivery using ConnectyCube’s robust backend services.
-  - Support for private and group chat.
+  - Smooth, instant communication with no delays
+- **Moderation tools**
+  - Keep chats safe with message filtering, user bans, and admin controls
-- **Responsive Design:**
+- **Multimedia support**
-  - Fully functional across all devices — desktops, tablets, and mobile phones.
-  - Optimized for various screen sizes and orientations.
-- **Modular and Extensible:**
+  - Send images, files, and emojis for richer conversations
-  - Adapt the widget’s functionality to meet your specific business requirements.
-  - Extend core features with custom logic and plugins.
-- **User Presence:**
-  - Display online/offline indicators for users in real time.
-  - Enhance user experience with presence-aware features.
-- **File Sharing:**
-  - Easily send and receive files, images, and other attachments during chat sessions.

 ## Installation

-1. Add plugin:
+1. Add plugin to your Medusa 2.0 core app:

     ```
     yarn add @connectycube/chat-widget-medusa-plugin
     ```

+2. Create [ConnectyCube account](https://connectycube.com/signup/) and application, obtain credentials

-2. Add the following variables to your `.env` file:
+3. Add the following variables to your `.env` file:

     ```
     VITE_BACKEND_URL=http://localhost:9000